Community mental health and substance abuse services

 FAMILY sUPPORT sUBSIDY PROGRAM

-The Family Support Subsidy (FSS) Program provides financial assistance to families that include a child with severe developmental disabilities.
-The intent is to help make it possible for children with developmental disabilities to reamin with or return to their birth or adoptive families.
-Families are able to use the funding that this program provides for special expenses incurred while caring for their child.
+The program provides financial assistance to families that include a child with severe developmental disabilities.
+The intent is to help make it possible for children with developmental disabilities to remain with or return to their birth or adoptive families.